 Here, there is no clear or express action by Congress abrogating the Tribe's water rights to instream flows for on-Reservation claims.
 The language and legislative history of the Indian Appropriations Act say nothing about the Tribe's water rights.
 1906 Indian Appropriations Act, ch.
 3504, 34 Stat.
 325, 335-36.
 The Indian Appropriations Act provided that each Indian on the Reservation would receive an allotment of 160 acres.
 34 Stat. at 335.
 The Act provided that lands remaining after allotment would be classified, appraised, and "opened to settlement and entry" by non-Indian homesteaders.
 34 Stat. at 336.
-Any surplus lands, that were not sold, remained in trust for the beneficial interest of the Tribe.
-However, there is no mention of water rights in the Act.
-See 34 Stat. at 335-36.
-Thus, the Tribe's water rights for instream flows located on the Reservation remain, on both tribal-owned lands and non-tribal owned lands, because there was no clear abrogation by Congress.
+Any surplus lands, that were not sold, remained in trust for the beneficial interest of the Tribe's water rights for instream flows located on the Reservation remain, on both tribal-owned lands and non-tribal owned lands, because there was no clear abrogation by Congress.
 Accordingly, we affirm the district court's order allowing these rights.